jarkkokovala/distsys19/project3/README.md

 ![Digital watch](./digital_watch.png)

 The original state chart for the digital watch is displayed above.
 The state chart may not be one-to-one with the implementation.
-Due to time-constraints for the project and other course work implementation-time changes are not reflected in the state chart.
+Due to time-constraints for the project implementation-time changes may not be reflected in the state chart.

 ## Implementation